flyaruu/flyaruu.github.io/_posts/2015-03-18-OSGi-Service-Discovery.md

 Any Java Object can be a service.
 The 'properties' dictionary is a map, of service properties which can be used by a service consumer to find and select services.

 These services can now be queried or subscribed to.
-I won't go into the gritty details here, but on the lowest level there is an event bus that reports all services coming and going, and on a higher level you can declaratively state that you want to bind to a service with certain properties.
+I won't go into the gritty details here, but on the lowest level there is a repository where all services can be found, and an event bus that reports all services coming and going, and on a higher level you can declaratively state that you want to bind to a service with certain properties.

 {% highlight java %}
 @Reference(target="(test=*)")